NEXUS-IBA: 45 Years of Global Broadcasting Innovation and Bridging Digital Divides

 Eros visited our FM station in Milano in the early 1980s.
 We met him again several times in his home in San Jose, where he lived with his beloved wife, Carla.
 In our private conversations with Eros, he described Harold Camping as an engineer who made his fortunes in the construction business but had little or no theological education.

-Harold Egbert Camping, the powerful boss of Family Radio, was also the most prominent evangelist radio broadcaster on the English radio service of Family Radio and WYFR (on Shortwave), owned by Family Stations, Inc., with headquarters in Hegeberer Rd, California.
+Harold Egbert Camping, the powerful boss of Family Radio, was also the most prominent evangelist radio broadcaster on the English radio service of Family Radio and WYFR (on Shortwave), owned by Family Stations, Inc., with headquarters in Hegeberer Rd, Oakland, California.
 WYFR ceased all shortwave transmissions on July 1, 2013.
-In December 2013, Jeff White, the owner of WRMI, formerly operating from Miami, purchased the WYFR shortwave transmission facility in Okeechobee, FL.
+In December 2013, Jeff White, the owner of WRMI, formerly operating from Miami, came into an agreement with Family Stations Inc. to use the WYFR transmission facility in Okeechobee, FL.

 Harold Camping became notorious for a series of failed predictions about the End Times.
 As the president of Family Radio from 1958, he oversaw a station group that, at its zenith, reached more than 150 markets in the United States.
 Camping’s prophesies, particularly his forecast that the Second Coming of Christ would occur on May 21, 2011, attracted global attention and significant donations.
 However, when the anticipated events failed to transpire, he faced widespread ridicule and criticism, particularly after his revised prediction for the final destruction of the universe on October 21, 2011, also proved incorrect.
 Despite retiring from active broadcasting following a stroke in 2011, Camping maintained a role at Family Radio until his death.
 In the wake of his unsuccessful predictions, he admitted his attempts to set dates were “sinful” and retreated from his insistence on knowing the timing of the Rapture or the end of the world.